F4r1z-fz/Rounded-Edge-for-Windows-/README.md

 # Rounded Edge

-A small WPF Windows overlay app that displays a rounded-corner screen mask above other applications with a kawaii anime-inspired control panel.
+A small WPF Windows overlay app that displays a rounded-corner screen mask above other applications with a control panel.

 Screenshots :